Updated April 11, 2023

 Why should we use Docker Containers?

 Portable: Docker container is an industry-standard for the containerized application so that it can be run anywhere.
-If you have a containerized application that is running on Windows but due to business requirement you have to run that application on Linux, you can easily run it on Linux as well without modifying a single code.
+If you have a containerized application that is running on Windows, but due to business requirements, you have to run that application on Linux, you can easily run it on Linux as well without modifying a single code.

 Lightweight: Docker container uses the host OS kernel to communicate with hardware like storage, NIC, etc. that’s why Docker container does not need a full-blown OS for every application.
 It boots faster than VM as it is lightweight.

 Greater efficiency: Docker containers help us to deploy, update and scale our application easily and more quickly.

 Platform Independent: We can run Docker containers on Linux, Windows or any Public Cloud platforms such as Azure, AWS, GCP, DigitalOcean, etc. and even on raspberry pi.

 Secure: Docker containers are secure as it provides great isolation among application running as a container.
 Each container has its own filesystem, namespace, and groups, so if any application is attacked by any intrusion or malware, it will only affect that single container.

 Cost-effective: – Docker container is also cost-effective as we require fewer servers to run our applications and indirectly saving licensing costs of OS.

 Today’s Docker containers exist everywhere, starting from Linux OS to datacenters.
 With the huge success of Docker container in the Linux world, Microsoft also partnerships with Docker to bring containers and their functionality to Windows Server.
 Public cloud providers also provide Container as a Service like EKS by AWS, AKS by Azure and GKE by Google.
 We can even run Docker on Raspberry Pi.
 Serverless computing is also backed by Docker Containers.